ACarrig/Wordle-Bot-V3/README.md

   (word must have 2+ of that letter case)

-This version will also automatically end the game after the 6th guess.
+This version will also automatically end the game after the 6th guess, or when only
+  1 or 0 possible guesses remain.